Navigating the Main Menu

 Receive Addresses¶

-List your wallet receiving addresses, you can browse to select an arbitrary address to show your QR code and print if you want.
+List your wallet receiving addresses, you can select an arbitrary address to show your QR code and print if you want.

 Change Addresses¶

-List your wallet change addresses, you can browse to select an arbitrary address to show your QR code and print if you want.
+List your wallet change addresses, you can select an arbitrary address to show your QR code and print if you want.

 Sign¶

-Under Sign, you can choose to sign a PSBT or a message.
-You can load both PSBTs and messages scanning QR codes or loading from files on a SD card.
+Here you can choose to sign a PSBT or a Message.
+You can load both PSBTs and messages by scanning QR codes or selecting a file from an SD card.

 PSBT¶